Prot-On/owncloud_user_proton/README.md

 * If you configure a restAPI url it will allow you to log in with your Prot-On credentials in the web or Owncloud clients, also if you provide oAuth data and Prot-On url this will add a new button on login page to login via oAuth providing a simple SSO.

-* If you configure a Organization name this will block any login attempt from users that are not inside that organization, this is usefull when working with Prot-On main server instead of a Prot-On on Premise Server.
+* If you configure a Enterprise name this will block any login attempt from users that are not inside that organization, this is usefull when working with Prot-On main server instead of a Prot-On on Premise Server.

 The last thing that can be configured is database credentials, those should be a credentials valid to connect to Prot-On database if this is setted you will be able to search users and groups from Prot-On to share with them files inside Owncloud.
 Indeed if restApi is also configured and the file shared is a Prot-On file then the app will automatically give the shared with user or group permissions to that file (the same premissions you give them in Owncloud).